LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Main Results

-\textbf{Benchmark-specific insights.} On MMMB and Multilingual MMBench, LaV-CoT achieves robust improvements across multiple languages, particularly in Arabic and Turkish, where traditional baselines exhibit significant drops.
-On MTVQA, our model also delivers substantial gains in low-resource languages such as Arabic, Korean, and Vietnamese, showcasing stronger cross-lingual visual reasoning ability.
+On MMMB and Multilingual MMBench, LaV‑CoT achieves robust improvements across most languages, with slightly lower scores on Portuguese and Russian.
+On MTVQA, our model also delivers substantial gains in low-resource languages such as Arabic and Korean.

-Overall, these results confirm that LaV-CoT, especially when enhanced with GRPO, achieves state-of-the-art performance among open-source multilingual multimodal models and narrows the gap with proprietary systems.